 Ø In 2004, India and Morocco join INICC.

 Ø In 2005, the Joint Commission International invites INICC to present data and share their presentation with representatives of IFIC and WHO, two organizations that offer INICC to work in alliance with them to support Infection Control and Surveillance in hospitals of limited-resource countries.

 Ø That same year, Dr Rosenthal starts to work as a WHO Infection Control Guidelines reviewer.
 The Philippines and Croatia join INICC.

 Ø In 2006, INICC’s first multicentric study is published in the peer reviewed journal “Annals of Internal Medicine”, placing itself as the world standard for the developing countries.
 This year the INICC Board is established.
-Pakistan, Kosova and Macedonia join INICC.
+Pakistan, Kosovo and Macedonia join INICC.

 Ø In 2007, FLIN, Foundation Against Nosocomial Infections, is set up with the aim to support INICC’s scientific activities.
-Uruguay, El Salvador, Costa Rica, Lebanon, Nigeria and Cuba join INICC.
+Uruguay, El Salvador, Costa Rica, Lebanon, and Cuba join INICC.

 Ø In 2008, following its development, China, Panama, Tunisia and Venezuela join INICC.

 Ø In 2009, Greece, Lithuania and Vietnam also join this boosting organization.